charliemaiors/charliemaiors.github.io/_posts/from-omnibus-to-ha.md

 ```

 After some tests with this configuration we choose to rely as-much-as-possible on the Object Storage, in order to maintain the instance with enough free space.
-So we configured also the [artifacts storage](https://docs.gitlab.com/ee/user/project/pipelines/job_artifacts.html), which also save a copy of the pipeline job logs on it, and the [lfs](https://git-lfs.github.com/).
+So we configured also the [artifacts storage](https://docs.gitlab.com/ee/user/project/pipelines/job_artifacts.html), which also save a copy of the pipeline job logs on it (but atm has some [problem](https://gitlab.com/gitlab-org/gitlab-ce/issues/57733)), and the [lfs](https://git-lfs.github.com/).
 The configuration is pretty much the same, except for some parameters like the Swift temporary URL key.

 The artifacts snippet is: